 10 Contemporary Christian Christmas Songs

-Celebrate the Season With Fresh, New Sounds of Christmas
+Celebrate the Season With New, Powerful Sounds of Christmas

 Are you tired of hearing the same holiday songs every December?
 Do you want something different in Christmas music this year?
 Celebrate the season with fresh, new songs by contemporary Christian music artists.

 This playlist shines a light on familiar names as well as new voices in Christian music.
 Some of the songs draw inspiration from traditional carols, while others are new compositions that illuminate the Christmas story.